pkiraly/qa-catalogue-web/README.md

 dirName[bvb]=bayern
 ```

-setup directories and permissions, download the Smarty templating library.
+Setup directories and permissions and download the Smarty templating library.

 ```
 mkdir cache